jkc909/match-maker/README.md

 This app was built with a Ruby on Rails back end and a React front end.

+Check out my other repo dataFetch for more info on how I aquired and generated the data for this app! https://github.com/jkc909/dataFetch

 ## Dependencies

  > Ruby- 2.4.5